GRAB: A Challenging GRaph Analysis Benchmark for Large Multimodal Models: Introduction

 One particular task of interest and importance is the interpretation of scientific and mathematical figures and charts, which is central to many analytical endeavours.
 Specifically, we target use cases where the underlying data of a figure is not accessible, for example in documents, sketches, or other image types, and quantities can only be deduced from visual interpretation.
 Given their prevalence, the insights gained from understanding and reasoning over these types of figures make this task an important and valuable capability for LMMs.
 Various forms of chart evaluation have been present in machine learning literature for quite some time through established benchmarks \cite{kahou2017figureqa,methani2020plotqa} and more recent works \cite{xu2023chartbench,roberts2024scifibench}.
 However, these benchmarks need an uplift for the current and future generations of frontier models.

 To this end, we introduce \underline{GR}aph \underline{A}nalysis \underline{B}enchmark (GRAB), consisting of \nquestions questions.
-All figures in GRAB are generated synthetically using the Matplotlib library \cite{plt}.
-Although some realism might be lost when solely considering synthetically generated data, there are numerous benefits to taking this approach: (1) \mbox{\textbf{Difficulty}} -- the complexity of questions can be controlled and tuned; (2) \mbox{\textbf{Noise}} -- ground truth is determined automatically during curation, avoiding the need for potentially erroneous post hoc annotation; (3) \mbox{\textbf{Composition}} -- we can directly select the characteristics of questions in our benchmark and arbitrarily control the scale; and, (4) \mbox{\textbf{Contamination}} -- while the same figure style will almost certainly have been seen during the pretraining of most LMMs, it is unlikely that the exact figures and questions generated for our benchmark have.
+Almost all figures in GRAB are generated synthetically using the Matplotlib library \cite{plt}.
+Although some realism might be lost when focusing on synthetically generated data, there are numerous benefits to taking this approach: (1) \mbox{\textbf{Difficulty}} -- the complexity of questions can be controlled and tuned; (2) \mbox{\textbf{Noise}} -- ground truth is determined automatically during curation, avoiding the need for potentially erroneous post hoc annotation; (3) \mbox{\textbf{Composition}} -- we can directly select the characteristics of questions in our benchmark and arbitrarily control the scale; and, (4) \mbox{\textbf{Contamination}} -- while the same figure style will almost certainly have been seen during the pretraining of most LMMs, it is unlikely that the exact figures and questions generated for our benchmark have.
+The inclusion of a 1114-question `Real' task with figures that are hand-drawn, have added noise or are placed in digital screenshots increases the realism of the benchmark by introducing artefacts, distractors and camera effects.

-Leveraging the control enabled by our synthetic generation, we optimise our benchmark for usefulness and longevity.
+Leveraging the control enabled by our synthetic generation, we optimise GRAB for usefulness and longevity.
 Specifically, we include challenging questions that frontier LMMs struggle to answer (see Fig.~\ref{fig:bar}) and we control the aesthetic parameters of each graph to ensure all relevant features are clear and questions are answerable.
-We restrict the size of our benchmark to \nquestions questions, balancing streamlined evaluation and robustness.
+To balance streamlined evaluation and robustness, we include \nquestions questions in GRAB.
+We also provide a smaller 500-question version, called GRAB-Lite, as a lighter-weight evaluation.